siddhesh-10/image-to-code/README.md

 ## Features

-- **Image-to-Code Generation**: Convert UI screenshots to HTML/CSS/JS code
+- **Image-to-Code Generation**: Convert UI screenshots to complete HTML files
-- **Separate File Output**: Generates organized HTML, CSS, and JavaScript files
+- **Single File Output**: Generates one HTML file with inline CSS and JavaScript
 - **File Picker Integration**: Select any image from your PC
 - **Local Processing**: Uses Ollama with llava model for offline processing
 - **VS Code Integration**: Seamless integration with VS Code editor